kfowlks/vultr-rundeck/README.md

 # Vultr Rundeck Resource Dump

-This program reads the server instance information from [vultr](https://my.vultr.com/) using their API and converts the output to a rundeck compatible resources.xml file format.
+This program reads the server instance information from [vultr](https://my.vultr.com/) using their API and converts the output to a rundeck compatible resources.xml file.
 In order to use the program, you'll need a valid vultr account along with an API key.

-You can find more information on enabling the API functionality from the link below.
+You can find more information on enabling the API functionality for your link below.

 https://my.vultr.com/settings/#settingsapi